ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-41. **True or False:** The accuracy of a perceptron is calculated as the number of correctly classified samples divided by the total number of incorrectly classified samples.
+Q. **True or False:** The accuracy of a perceptron is calculated as the number of correctly classified samples divided by the total number of incorrectly classified samples.

 <details><summary><b>Answer</b></summary>